antoumos-dev/cpc-uncertainty-diagnostics/README.md

 # CombiPrecip Geostatistical Uncertainty

-Quantification of geostatistical uncertainty in the operational CombiPrecip (CPC) precipitation estimation algorithm over Switzerland.
+Analysis of the spatiotemporal structure and algorithmic sensitivity of kriging-based expected value and uncertainty in the operational CombiPrecip (CPC) radar-raingauge QPE over Switzerland, based on a decade-long record (2016–2025).
-Uncertainty arises from the kriging process used to merge radar and rain-gauge observations, and is analysed across precipitation intensity bins, years, and under convection-control-on vs. convection-control-off experimental conditions.

 ## Project structure